Astrometry: The Proper Motion of Barnard's Star

 Barnard's Star is the bright object in the center.
 This image was made by summing a total of 48 images shot through the 11-inch EdgeHD using different color filters during the two nights on Pine Mountain.
 It shows much fainter stars than any of the individual images used for astrometry.

-Finally, using a new feature just added to the Magnitude Measurement Tool, I did astrometry on all of the images from all four nights.
+Finally, using a new feature just added to the Magnitude Measurement Tool, I did astrometry on all of the images from all four Summer Workshop nights.
 I used every image, even those with very poor tracking.
 The results are summarized in an Excel graph below:

 The small diamonds in the graph show every image individually.
 The large circles show the means for each night.
 The table below gives the standard deviations in arcseconds for each of the nights of observation.
 One image in the June 27/28 group was poorly tracked and gave a clearly outlying value.
 Both groups taken with the 11-inch SCT are tightly grouped.
 The July 24/25 group shows an approximately uniform distribution of position errors about the mean value.
 North is up; east is the the left.
 Each major division on the axes is 0.0001 degrees = 0.36 arcseconds.